imcfarla2003/solarconfig/README.rst

 `The BeeWare Project`_. **If you want to see more tools like Briefcase, please consider** `becoming a financial member of BeeWare`_.

-Change the battery charging parameters of Solarman (IGEN-Tech) v5 based solar inverter data loggers
+Change the battery charging parameters of Solarman (IGEN-Tech) v5 based solar inverter data loggers.
+Specifically known to work with firmware MW_08_512_0501_1.82

 Uses `PySolarmanV5`_ from Jonathan McCrohan